-Please read—or at least look carefully at—as many as possible of the following books before coming to Charlottesville, but don’t panic if you cannot easily obtain a particular title.
+Please read—or at least look carefully at—some of the titles highlighted below before coming to Charlottesville, but don’t panic if you cannot easily obtain a particular title.
 The workbook will contain a more detailed bibliography.
 Some of these books can be difficult to locate: we recommend utilizing inter-library loan when possible.

 Allen, Sue and Charles Gullans.
 Decorated cloth in America: Publishers’ Bindings, 1840–1910.
 [Los Angeles]: 1994.
 Although the book deals with no more than John Feely and his stamps (Allen) and the designs by Sarah Whitman and Frank Hazen, it is one of the more fundamental works on the history of the publisher’s binding in America.